-- The purpose of outsourcing is to decentralize or externalize part of a company's core business by hiring a contractor or subcontractor (i.e. administrative, management, project contracts; contracts placing a third party in charge of an integral part of a company's production; etc). - The outsourcing contractor may: (i) be in charge of an integral part of the contracting party's activities, (ii) perform the tasks for which it is hired at its own risk and account, (iii) have its own financial, technical or material resources, (iv) be responsible for the outcome of its activities and, (v) have its employees under its exclusive subordination. - It may comply with the following characteristic elements: (i) multiple clients; (ii) enough equipment; (iii) capital investment; and (iv) salary evidencing that is not a simple personnel providing service.
-When the task or delegated work involves the user company's core business, and there is continuous placement of personnel, companies are jointly liable for the wage payments and legal benefits up to one year after placement of personnel.
+Special Agreements Special labor regimes exist for agriculture sector, civil construction, foreign employees, micro- and small business employees, among others.
+Each regime is governed by special legislation establishing its characteristics and specifications.
+Non- Employment Agreements Trainee Contracts The purpose is to professionally train and instruct those who have not entered the labor market yet.
+It includes the following agreement: apprenticeship, internship, youth trainee, clerkships, and labor re-insertion.
+Individuals rendering these services are not entitled to common labor rights, but they have partial benefits instead.
+Independent Services Contracts They are governed by the Civil Code.
+They are available for independent services and there is no subordination or subject to the party requesting such service.
+The service provider is not entitled to labor benefits.
+Labor Intermediation and Outsourcing Labor Intermediation Consists of placement of service company personnel at a user company.
+Labor intermediation is only allowed when there is a need for temporary supplementary or specialized services.
+Not valid for services that entail the ongoing performance of the employer's core business.
+Personnel transferred to the user company may not exceed 20% of the user company's total workforce, except for supplementary or specialized services.
+Outsourcing Services The purpose of outsourcing is to decentralize or externalize part of a company's core business by hiring a contractor or subcontractor (i.e. administrative management, project contracts; contracts placing a third party in charge of an integral part of a company's production; etc.) The outsourcing contractor shall: (i) be in charge of an integral part of the contracting party's activities, (ii) perform the tasks for which it is hired at its own risk and account, (iii) have its own financial, technical or material resources, (iv) be responsible for the outcome of its activities and, (v) have its employees under its exclusive subordination.
+It may comply with the following characteristic elements: (i) multiple clients (ii) enough equipment; (iii) capital investment; and (iv) salary evidencing that is not a simple personnel providing service.
+When the task or delegated work involves the user company's core business, and there is continuous placement of personnel, companies are jointly liable for the wage payments, legal benefits and social security obligations, up to one year after placement of personnel.